BRABUS 850 4x4² Final Edition "1 of 5"

 The new BRABUS 850 6.0 Biturbo 4x4² Final Edition “1 of 5” heavy-duty off-road supercar is based on the Mercedes G 63 AMG of the recently superseded W 463 model series.
 Maximum off-road capability is achieved thanks to the high ground clearance and the maximal articulation of the two axles.
 To this end, the BRABUS engineers and technicians converted the five-door car to portal axles developed specifically for this purpose.
 In addition, BRABUS installs a specially calibrated damping system.

 Another body modification measure that is indispensable for maximum off-road capability is the installation of robust skid plate elements at the front and rear.
-The first things to notice are the massive BRABUS carbon fender flares, which create space for the size 9.5 J x 22 wheels painted in vehicle color, shod with Pirelli Scorpion ATR off-road tires of size 325/55 R 22.
+The first things to notice are the massive BRABUS carbon fender flares, which create space for the size 9.5 J x 22 wheels painted in vehicle color.

 Also characteristic for the off-road supercar is the BRABUS roof spoiler above the windshield, which is fitted with daytime running lights on the left and right, and the rear spoiler with integrated third brake light.
 In addition, there are naked-carbon components such as the bezels that frame the special dark-tinted headlights with integrated turn signals and the covers on the front fenders in place of the production turn signals rendered obsolete as a result.
 The BRABUS logo sits in a special carbon radiator grille.